AndrasE/simongame/README.md

 ## Hi there 👋

 This project was part of my self-study.
-Introduction to jquery.
+Introduction to jquery part of a <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp" target="_blank" rel="noopener noreferrer">Udemy</a> course.

 Take care, code safe! 💻